-After reviewing the data presented by the pharmaceutical company, we concluded that olaparib works as well or better than other ways to manage this condition.
-However, the price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is very poor value for money.
+After reviewing the data presented by the pharmaceutical company, we concluded that although we believe the medicine may work, the price of the medicine is too high compared with other ways to manage this condition, and therefore we believe that the medicine is very poor value for money.
+We recommend that the HSE consider not providing this medicine unless the HSE can agree a suitable price reduction with the pharmaceutical company.